Problem Solving: integrated methodologies, tools and applications in Lean consulting

 Control Cards

-They are diagrams for studying and controlling the progress of any business activity over time, reporting the lower and upper control limits, the average reference value (nominal value) and the values of a significant sample of measurements.
+These are diagrams to study and control the progress of any business activity over time, reporting the lower and upper control limits, the average reference value (nominal value) and the values of a significant sample of measurements.

 The activity under consideration is considered to be in the control state when all points are within the limits and are randomly distributed around the center line (statistical control state).